-As mentioned above, people find music note rhythms in music important.
-Therefore it is most of the time a good idea to give the rhythm some extra attention.
-However, this does not mean that you should make it more complicated.
+People can find music note rhythms important.
+Therefore it could be a good idea to give such a rhythm some extra attention, which does not mean that we should make it more complicated.

-When making a music note rhythm it can help to place all the notes on one pitch, so we can only focus on the rhythm.
-However, portamento rhythms can use multiple pitches above each other, which a method below explains.
+When we make a music note rhythm, it can help that we play all the notes on one pitch, so we can only focus on the rhythm.
+However, portamento rhythms use multiple pitches above each other, which this section explains below.

 On the Beat Rhythm

-This music note rhythm has one or more notes that start right on the beat.
-So in many cases, then our notes begin right at the same moment as our bass drum (kick).
+An on-the-beat rhythm has one or more notes that start right on the beat.
+So, when we use a four-on-the-floor rhythm pattern, then the bass drum (kick) starts at the same moment as the notes of the on-the-beat rhythm.

 Over the Beat Rhythm